FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/quick_start/solidity_application.md

 ### Step 2.
 Create a Java project

-Create a gradle project in the IntelliJ IDE, select Gradle and Java, and enter the project name "asset-app-3.0``。
+Create a gradle project in IntelliJ IDE, select Gradle and Java, and enter the project name "asset-app-3.0"。

-Note: (This step is not a required step) The source code for this project can be obtained and referenced in the following way.。
+Note: (This step is not a required step) The source code for this project can be obtained and referenced in the following way。

 ```bash
 $ cd ~/fisco